|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 4. These radio isotopes are kept in above ground dry storage until they naturally decay.
 Depending on regulations then in effect, this storage period may be one to two centuries.

 5. It is possible that the storage period could be eliminated by harvesting the remaining radio isotopes for use in other nuclear equipment.
 However, the practical economics of such isotope harvesting are uncertain at the present time.

 WHAT ABOUT VAULT ACCESS?

 Normal service access to each vault is via a manhole that also serves as a fresh air intake vent.
 When anyone enters a vault access manhole the Micro Fusion Unit in the vault automatically shuts off.
 When the Micro Fusion Unit is off a lead shield mounted on the Micro Fusion Unit allows safe work inside the vault.
 In the event that the vault access manhole is obstructed, personnel can escape from the vault via the vault exhaust vent.

 WHAT ABOUT A VAULT FLOOD?

 Each vault extends above grade level to ensure that this vault will not be flooded by surface water above grade.
-Even if water inside a vault is 10 feet deep, there is no danger of pollution.
+Even if water inside a vault is seven feet deep, there is no danger of pollution.
 The radioactive material is separated from the flood water by double walled steel pressure vessel containment.
 The vault sump pumps are duplicate and are fitted with individual standby power systems.
-Micro Fusion systems should be located well above the levels of nearby lakes, rivers and seas to avoid damage due to floods and tsunami.

 WHY USE A SEPARATE HEAT EXCHANGER ROOM?